Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Resonance production

 \subsection{The Third resonance regions}

-The third resonance region is characterised by overlapping structures of multiple resonances, each contributing less significantly to the hadronic tensor compared to those in the earlier regions.
-Additionally, this region includes several resonances with spins greater than 3/2, which are inherently more complex to describe due to the increased number of degrees of freedom.
+The third resonance region is characterised by overlapping contributions from multiple baryon resonances.
+Among these, only two states, namely the $F_{15}(1680)$ and $F_{37}(1950)$, give dominant contributions to the hadronic tensor in the regions around $W \simeq 1.6$ GeV and $W \simeq 1.9$ GeV, respectively.
+Both resonances have spins greater than $3/2$, which significantly increases the complexity of their theoretical description due to the increased number of degrees of freedom.

-To avoid introducing an excessive number of parameters that would complicate the analysis of these overlapping resonances, I employ the quark harmonic oscillator model \cite{Feynman:1971wr} to calculate the production amplitudes as described in Eq. \ref{HAmp}.
-This approach simplifies the problem by reducing the complexity associated with higher-spin resonances.
+To avoid introducing an excessive number of free parameters and to maintain control over model uncertainties in this densely populated region, only these two resonances are retained in the present description of the third resonance region.
+For simplicity and consistency, they are treated using the spin $3/2$ formalism described earlier in this section.
+This approach keeps the model tractable while still capturing the essential physics of the third resonance region.

-In fact, these amplitudes have already been calculated in previous works \cite{RS,BS}, where a simple dipole form factor was used for each resonance.
-The hadronic current for each resonance in this region is related to a dipole form factor, parameterised by two adjustable quantities, $F_V(0)$ and $M_V$:

-Here, $F_V(k^2)$ represents the form factor as a function of the momentum transfer squared, $k^2$ .
-The parameter $F_V(0)$ correspond to the form factor's value at zero momentum transfer.
-The factor $(1 - \frac{k^2}{M^2})^{n/2}$ introduces additional flexibility in the form factor to account for the effects of higher resonances where $n$ represents the number of oscillator excitations in the quark oscillator model.

-By adopting this approach, the model remains manageable while still capturing the essential physics of the third resonance region.
-The use of a dipole form factor with adjustable parameters allows for a more practical and streamlined analysis, facilitating the study of this complex region without sacrificing accuracy.